Yes. However, compliance testing for some vendors such as municipalities may be waived.

 The Office of Foreign Assets Control (OFAC) of the US Department of the Treasury administers and enforces economic and trade sanctions based on US foreign policy and national security goals against targeted foreign countries and regimes, terrorists, international narcotics traffickers, those engaged in activities related to the proliferation of weapons of mass destruction, and other threats to the national security, foreign policy or economy of the United States.

 Yes.
-Each Client can tailor the screening per vendor or for a specific property.
+Each Client sets their own compliance requirements and can tailor the screening per vendor trade.

 Each Client will be allowed access to the VIVE site under a permission based environment.
 VIVE Customer Service will help to setup the staff appropriately and be available for on-going support for future administration.